PlaidWeb/publ-site/content/blog/20180510 opengraph.md

 So in theory when this entry gets autoposted to Twitter, this first paragraph should appear, as should the below image:

 ![](/tests/rawr.jpg)

+Anyway that's what's new in v0.1.11 (as well as a bunch of internal refactoring to support this addition).